slatedocs/slate/source/modules.md

 That doesn't mean you're restricted to returning a single object.
 If your module didn't produce any output, just return nothing.
 If it produced multiple data points, return a collection of your output objects.
 So long as each object has properties that are recognizable from your `meta.json:outputs` definitions, Dexter will be able to parse the outputs and pass them along as needed.

 What you *don't* want to do is to define and return complex object properties.
 Dexter's power lies in the ability to map the output from one module to the input of another, and to let the user decide how to make those associations meaningful.
-In order for you output to be understood by the widest variety of other modules, each object property should be a basic type (string/numeric good, binary/object bad) and well named (email/url good, o_fsk_n/egweg902 bad).
+In order for you output to be understood by the widest variety of other modules, each object property should be a basic type (string/numeric good, binary/object bad) and well named (email/url good, o_fsk_n50/aws_9009939923f_useast1 bad).

 That doesn't mean you *can't* move around complex objects.
 If you're building a pool of apps that perform image manipulation, you should create a series of modules that base64 encode image binaries and moves them around for processing.
 If you're doing an AWS automation App, you should have IAM objects as a basic type that your modules understand.
-Just know that most other modules won't know what you
+Just know that most other modules won't know what you're talking about!

+You can read more about outputs under [BaseModule::succeed](#basemodule-succeed-data).

 ## Data collections